JacquesLucke/cg2/README.md

 7. Go into the `build` folder
 8. Open the `x64 Native Tools Command Prompt for VS 2017` (a terminal with some stuff set up already)
 9. Run `cmake ..\cg2\` to create a Visual Studio project
-10. Run `devenv cg2.sln /build` or to compile the project
+10. Run `devenv cg2.sln /build Release` or to compile the project
+11. Copy the `recourses` folder into the `Release` folder (this step is not automatic yet)
-11. Run `Debug\cg2.exe` to start the program
+12. Run `Release\cg2.exe` to start the program

 ## Linux